Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 ➰ For Coily Hair

-Addressing Common Hair Issues
+Common Hair Issues & Solutions

 Thinning Hair

 Use volumizing products or choose cuts that create the illusion of thickness.
+Crew cuts and textured styles work well.

 Dry Hair